Home > Saving and investing your money > Top 5 money management tips for teens

 Sticking to a budget is hard, even when you're motivated by exciting future goals!

-This is where taking a good look at your savings is important.
+This is where taking a good look at your spending habits is important.
 You might want to use a money app to track what you're spending your money on.

 Those 'little and often' purchases can add up fast - you might be surprised!